engkufariz/laptop/README-CleanUserFoldersScript.md

-# ⚠️ Clean User Folders Script (PowerShell)
+# ⚠️ Clean User Folders PowerShell Script

-This script **permanently deletes all files and folders** inside these directories for the **current Windows user**:
+This PowerShell script permanently deletes **all files and subfolders** from the following user folders:

 - Downloads
 - Documents
 - Pictures
 - Videos
 - Music

+> 🛑 **USE WITH EXTREME CAUTION!**
+> This script **cannot be undone** and is intended for IT professionals or advanced users.

 ---

-## ⚠️ WARNING
+## 📜 Features

-> ⚠️ This action is irreversible.
-Use this script only when you're 100% sure.
->
-> Every folder is individually confirmed before deletion.
+- Prompts for `"YES"` confirmation before proceeding
+- Excludes hidden and system files by default
+- Logs all deleted file paths and sizes to a log file (`delete-log.txt`)
+- Calculates and displays total space freed for each folder
+- Provides clean, user-friendly output with color coding

 ---